Trial against 2 in deadly California warehouse fire wraps up

 OAKLAND, Calif.
 (AP) - The trial against two men arrested after a deadly warehouse fire in the San Francisco Bay Area is wrapping up.

-Closing arguments are set to begin Monday in the trial against Derick Almena and Max Harris.

-They’re charged with involuntary manslaughter after the December 2016 fire at the so-called Ghost Ship warehouse killed 36 people.
+Prosecutors are set to begin closing arguments Monday against Derick Almena and Max Harris, both charged with involuntary manslaughter after the December 2016 fire at the so-called Ghost Ship warehouse killed 36 people.

-Prosecutors said the men illegally converted the industrial building into an artist live-work space and stuffed it with highly combustible materials that trapped those trying to escape the blaze.
+They’re accused of illegally converting the industrial building into an artist live-work space and stuffed it with highly combustible materials that trapped those trying to escape the blaze.

+Prosecutors said Almena sublet the space to other artists and failed to provide smoke detectors, fire alarms or a fire suppression system.
+Harris, 29, is accused of helping Almena convert the warehouse, collect rent and schedule concerts there.

+Federal fire officials traced the origin of the fire to a back corner of the ground floor of the warehouse but did not determine a cause.

-During trial, the defense raised the possibility it was caused by arsonists and shifted the blame to the warehouse’s landlord and city officials.
+During trial, the men’s attorneys raised the possibility it was caused by arsonists and argued that others shared the blame for the fire, including the city of Oakland, its fire department and the warehouse’s landlord.

+Almena testified that he did not rent the warehouse with the intention of moving in, but he said he could not prevent artists from sleeping there.
+He eventually moved his wife and their three children in.

+Harris described the Ghost Ship as a free-floating artist enclave where everybody furnished the space as they saw fit and rejected prosecutors’ characterization that it was a “death trap.”

 The case could be in the hands of a jury by early August.